iamsquare/twitchList/README.md

 ###TODO:
 * Embed player directly into the page.
-* Add a way to insert a new channel in the list.
+* Add channel name validation on insert.